Romania: Another death among patients moved out of Matei Bals fire-hit (...)

 Feb 9, 2021

-Another patient who had been moved from the fire-hit pavilion of the Matei Bals Institute on January 29 has died, bringing the total death toll in the aftermath of the blaze to 16.
+Another patient who was at the Matei Bals fire-hit pavilion on January 29, has died, death toll reaching 17.

-"The Health Ministry was informed this morning of a death among the patients who were in Pavilion V of the Matei Bals National Institute for Infectious Diseases in Bucharest during the fire that broke out on January 29, 2021," the Ministry announced on Tuesday.
+"The Ministry of Health was informed today about a casualty among the patients who were in Pavilion 5 of the National Institute of Infectious Disease Matei Bals in Bucharest, during the fire on January 29," The Ministry of Health specifies on Tuesday.

-The fatality is an 81-year-old man who had been transferred after the fire to Victor Babes Infectious and Tropical Diseases Hospital.
+It is about a 80 year old woman, who was transferred after the fire to the Central Military Hospital in Bucharest.

-He was suffering from a severe form of COVID-19 and had multiple underlying conditions.
+The patient was diagnosed with a severe form of SARS-CoV-2 and presented multiple associated afflictions.

-A post mortem examination will determine the cause of the death in this case.AGERPRES(RO - author: Andreea Rotaru, editor: Florin Marin; EN - author: Simona Iacob; editor: Maria Voican)
+In this case the forensic investigation will establish the cause of death.AGERPRES(RO - author: Andreea Rotaru, editor: Florin Marin; EN - author: Catalin Cristian Trandafir, editor: Maria Voican)

 [Read the article in Agerpres]